Fun Orange County Parks

 Checklist:

-• Recycled rubber play surface (lots of dirt trails)
+• Recycled rubber and sand play surfaces (lots of dirt trails)

 • Restrooms right in front of the playground